MicrosoftDocs/customer-insights/ci-docs/audience-insights/overview.md

 # Audience insights for Dynamics 365 Customer Insights overview

-Audience insights helps you build a deeper understanding of your customers.
+Audience insights can help you build a deeper understanding of your customers.
 Connect data from various transactional, behavioral, and observational sources to create a 360-degree customer view.
-Use these insights to drive customer-centric experiences and processes.
+Use these insights to drive pleasant experiences and efficient processes.
 Unify and understand customer data and harness it for intelligent insights and actions.

 ## Main benefits